Mikaela/shell-things/conf/sway/README.md

 I have hoped to get get detected/understood by browsers etc, but I think I decided to not import that to Sway which naturally doesn't read xprofile.

+Apparently Adwaita must be set to dark theme in `gnome-control-center`

 ### Fonts

 Using the same apps and `gnome-tweaks` (as there are probably a lot of